ahmedosama9777/Student-Website/README.md

 ------------

 The website is mainly designed to provide Cairo University - Faculty of Engineering students with a communication platform where they can interact through posts and comments, and view each others' profiles.
 Also, it provides a GPA Calculator tool and timetable view with posted notes.
 User can upload and add projects to his projects list, view them, comensurately, view other users' projects and download them.
 Users can upload their resumes and set up a formal profile for other users and possible employers to view.
+The User Admin Guide is available with the code files for further illustration of the website with comprehensive screenshots and steps for use.

 REQUIREMENTS